freddiehaddad/tetris/README.md

 >
 > </details>

 > So how does 'Puzzle Mode' work? - I can tell you how: with a pinch of state modeling jank and some not-so-secret internal state leakage via `Game::set_modifier`.

 ### Scoring

-Coming up with a good score system is tough, and experience and playtesting helps, so the one I come up with probably sucks ("how many points should a 'perfect clear' receive?").
-Even so, I went along and experimented, since I liked the idea of [rewarding all spins](https://harddrop.com/wiki/List_of_twists).
+Coming up with a good [score system](https://tetris.wiki/Scoring#Recent_guideline_compatible_games) is easier with practical experience and playtesters.

+I honestly tried coming up with a new, simple, fair one but it's hard to judge how much to reward the player for any given action and so the one I came up with probably sucks.
+*(How many points should a 'perfect clear' receive? - I've never achieved a single perfect clear in my life.)*

+Even so, I went along and experimented;
+I really like the idea of [rewarding all spins](https://harddrop.com/wiki/List_of_twists) (as opposed to modern Tetris' obession with T-spins).

 ### Controls

-Quick research on the 'best' or 'most ergonomic' game keybinds was [inconclusive](https://youtube.com/watch?v=6YhkkyXydNI&t=809).
-Upon sampling a few dozen on reddit posts it seems a 50/50 split on `←` `→` / `a` `d` or `z` `x` / `←` `→` for **move** / **rotate**.
-"Choose what feels best for you" some said - they're probably right. *(\*Even so, one should *not* hammer the spacebar for hard drops, the only button guideline suggests.)*
+Self research on the 'best' / 'most ergonomic' game keybinds was [inconclusive](https://youtube.com/watch?v=6YhkkyXydNI&t=809).
+In a sample a few dozen on reddit it looked like a 50/50 split on `←` `→` / `a` `d` or `z` `x` / `←` `→` for **move** / **rotate**.
+"Choose what feels best for you" was frequen advice - which sounds about right.
+*(\*Even so, one should **not** hammer `  space  ` for hard drops, the only button guideline suggests for said hard drop.)*

-### Menu Navigation.
+### Menu Navigation

-Modeling how the TUI goes between the menus was unclear initially.
-Luckily, I was able to look at how [Noita](https://noitagame.com/) did its menu navigation and saw that it needn't be a complicated system;
+Modeling how the TUI moves between the menus was initially very unclear.
+Luckily, I was able to look at how [Noita](https://noitagame.com/) does its menu navigation and saw that it needn't be too complicated.
-In essence, the menus form a graph (with menus as nodes and valid transitions as directed edges), and some menus allow one to _go back_ to where one came from last (or not).
+The menus form a graph (with menus as nodes and valid transitions as directed edges), and only some menus (e.g. pop-ups) allow one backtrack to a previous menu.

 <details>